What does a Facilities Supervisor do?

 Responsibilities:

-- Coordinate with vendors and contractors for the procurement of supplies, equipment, and services.
+- Manage vendor relationships and procurement of supplies and services.

 Qualifications

-- Bachelor's degree in Facilities Management, Engineering, or a related field.
+- Bachelor's degree in Facility Management, Engineering, or a related field.

-- Minimum of 5 years of experience in facilities management or a similar role.
+- Minimum of 5 years of experience in a facilities management role, with at least 2 years in a supervisory position.

-- Strong knowledge of building systems, maintenance practices, and safety regulations.
+- Strong knowledge of building systems, equipment, and maintenance practices.

 Is becoming a Facilities Supervisor a good career path?